Inference on Individual Treatment Effects in Nonseparable Triangular Models: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:Model-and-identification} reviews the model setup and identification of the distribution of the ITE, discusses nonparametric estimation of the density of the ITE, and shows the asymptotic normality of the density estimator.
+Section \ref{sec:Model-and-identification} reviews the model setup and identification of the distribution of the ITE and discusses the nonparametric estimation of the density of the ITE.
+Section \ref{sec:Asymptotic-properties} shows the density estimator's uniform convergence rate and asymptotic normality.
 Section \ref{sec:Robust-inference} provides standard errors for the density estimator that can be used for asymptotically valid inference.
 It also establishes the validity of the bootstrap UCBs.
-Section \ref{sec:Monte-Carlo-experiments} presents results from Monte Carlo experiments.
-Section \ref{sec:Empirical-illustrations} applies our inference method to study the effect of family size on the labor income.
+Section \ref{subsec:Jackknife-multiplier-bootstrap} describes the algorithm for our proposed confidence band.
+Section \ref{sec:Monte-Carlo-experiments} presents the results from Monte Carlo experiments.
+Section \ref{sec:Empirical-illustrations} applies our inference method to study the effect of family size on labor income.
+The proofs of the theorems and statements of the technical lemmas are presented in the appendices.
+The proofs of the lemmas, auxiliary results, and additional simulation evidence are collected in the online supplement (\href{http://ruc-econ.github.io/ITE_Supp_Rev_V13.pdf}{ruc-econ.github.io/ITE\_Supp\_Rev\_V13.pdf}).